gvsrepins/lightbox/README.md

-lightbox
+Lightbox
 ========

 Teaching html and css to some friends.

-Based on From Photoshop to HTML Book by Jeffrey Way.
+Based on 'From Photoshop to HTML Book' by Jeffrey Way.